Ezetorc/vibe-page/README.md

 ## 🚀 Features

 ✅ User authentication (signup/login)
-✅ Create, edit, and delete posts
+✅ Create and delete posts
 ✅ Like and comment on posts and comments
 ✅ Customize your profile
+✅ Notification system
+✅ Follow other users

 ## 🛠️ Built With